acez/bookmark-companion/README.md

 Bookmark Companion is your little helper to manage bookmarks from your self-hosted service.
 You can add, modify and search your bookmarks while you are on the go.
 Create new bookmarks conveniently via the Share extension.

+### Supported services

+- Linkding

+### Key features

+- Create and edit bookmarks & tags
+- Search for bookmarks & tags
+- Sort and filter lists
+- Configurable list view
+- Offline functionality
+- Share sheet to add new bookmarks from other apps

 ## Screenshots

 <img src="Docs/Images/screenshot_iphone.png" height="400"/> <img src="Docs/Images/screenshot_ipad.png" height="400"/>